blackducksoftware/opssight-connector/README.md

 Pre-existing images and pods are automatically discovered, scanned and monitored.
 When a new image or pod is discovered, the OpsSight Connector kicks off a scan engine container to perform the scan and upload the results to your Black Duck instance.

-For more information, click the ["Wiki" tab](https://github.com/blackducksoftware/opssight-connector/wiki).
+For more information, click the [Wiki tab](https://github.com/blackducksoftware/opssight-connector/wiki).

 ## Getting involved